 Smoking and barbecuing are supposed to be hard work.
-In fact, some people compare smoking, grilling and barbecuing to hardwood chopping.
-It involves putting in the right amount of wood chunks and getting the right temperature for the right kind of meat, poultry, or fish.
+Some people compare smoking, grilling, and barbecuing to hardwood chopping.
+It involves putting in the right amount of wood chunks and getting the right meat, poultry, or fish temperature.

-The REC TEC Pellet Grill makes it extremely easy to cook any kind of meat, poultry or fish you desire at the right temperature.
-But there are still some techniques required to make sure that you cook perfectly.
+The REC TEC Pellet Grill makes it extremely easy to cook any meat, poultry, or fish you desire at the right temperature.
+But some techniques are still required to ensure you cook perfectly.

-For example, using an external thermometer is often a great technique to get your chicken the right tenderness and flavor without it getting burned or dried out during the entire grilling session.
+For example, using an external thermometer is often a great technique to get your chicken’s right tenderness and flavor without getting burned or dried out during the entire grilling session.

-Thanks to the advanced technology of REC TEC Pellet Grills, you can easily manage the temperatures to make sure the chicken is perfect every time.
+Thanks to the advanced technology of REC TEC Pellet Grills, you can easily manage the temperatures to ensure the chicken is always perfect.

 REC TEC Wood Pellet Grill cooking times (Chicken)